Thousands of school strikers around the world march to demand action on climate

 In Lausanne, Switzerland, where hundreds of climate strike organizers gathered in August planning for this week's events, thousands of people marched through the city, according to local reports.

-Thousands more were expected to take to the streets of Helsinki, Finland, where local media reported that the city's school would allow students to participate.
+Thousands more were expected to take to the streets of Helsinki, where local media reported that the city's schools would allow students to participate.

-Thunberg, who remains in North America following her visit to the U.N., was scheduled to participate in climate strikes in Montreal, Canada.
+Thunberg, who remains in North America following her visit to the U.N., was scheduled to participate in climate strikes in Montreal.